wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

   schemaFilePath: greeting_openapi.yaml
 ```

-### Apply enhancements to component configurations
+### Apply advanced component connection configurations

-The `component-config.yaml` file allows you to apply enhancements to component configurations.
+The `component-config.yaml` file extends the capabilities of `endpoints.yaml` by introducing enhancements that allow for detailed inbound and outbound connection configurations.

 !!! note "Beta release"
       - The current version of the `component-config.yaml` file is considered stable.
 However, it is important to note that the configuration schema may undergo changes and improvements based on user feedback.
       - Support for the current schema will remain even when new versions are introduced.

-The `component-config.yaml` file complements the `endpoints.yaml` file and allows you to define configurations for both inbound and outbound connections.
+The `component-config.yaml` file complements and enhances the existing endpoint configuration process.
+It allows you to define both how your service's endpoints (inbound connections) are exposed and how your service connects to external services or components (outbound connections).

-- **Inbound configurations:** This configuration section is for you to define inbound connections, specifically for endpoints.
-It aligns seamlessly with the existing endpoint object schema.
+- **Inbound configurations:** This configuration section is for you to define inbound connections, Similar to `endpoints.yaml`, you can define how your service endpoints are exposed.
+It aligns seamlessly with the existing endpoint schema structure.

 - **Outbound configurations:** This configuration section is for you to specify outbound connection details, including service connections.
-The Choreo internal marketplace simplifies creating connections with existing services.
+The Choreo Internal Marketplace facilitates creating connections with existing services.
 To learn more about Choreo Marketplace, see [Choreo Marketplace](https://wso2.com/choreo/docs/choreo-concepts/choreo-marketplace/#choreo-marketplace).

 !!! note
     - If both `component-config.yaml` and `endpoints.yaml` are defined in the `.choreo` path, the `component-config.yaml` file takes priority.